BernhardtLab/comp-temp/README.md

 distributions for each parameter and generates the output param_post_dists.csv, stored in the [data/processed-data/](https://github.com/BernhardtLab/comp-temp/tree/main/data/processed-data) folder.
+This .csv file is a required input for scripts 03, 04, and 05.
 This script also generates main text figure 2.

-**02-temp-dep-macarthur.R**: This script provides the function that incorporates temperature sensitivity into the MacArthur consumer resource model, as well as the Arrhenius function.
+**02-temp-dep-macarthur.R**: This script provides the function that incorporates temperature sensitivity into the MacArthur consumer resource model.
 This function is used as an input for scripts 03, 04, and 05.

 **03-var-ea-one-by-one.R**: This script analyses the effects of